Was Italy unprepared, or was its COVID-19 experience just bad luck? | CBC News

 "If you have to choose between a 75-year-old person and a 20-year-old person, who are you going to choose?
 Obviously, it's the person with the higher expectation of life," Casani said.

-Effectively that means that some people are being left to die because it's not possible to treat everybody," says Professor Yascha Mounk of Johns Hopkins University in Washington, D.C..
+Effectively that means that some people are being left to die because it's not possible to treat everybody," said Prof. Yascha Mounk of Johns Hopkins University in Washington, D.C.

 He has studied the ethical dilemmas of what used to be considered "battlefield medicine."